 When you get a chance, check out "80% Of Your Immunity Is In Your Gut.
 Take Care Of It Like This."
 Since so much of your immune system is in your gut and because there are good and bad bacteria in it, it's important to consume probiotics in order to keep the bad bacteria from taking over.
 This same line of thinking applies to your vagina because there are good and bad bacteria there too.

 In fact, there is actually a strain of probiotics known as L. acidophilus that has been proven to help keep your vagina's pH in balance (check out "Sis, This Is How To Keep Your Vagina's pH Balanced"); the more "balance" you have, the less prone you will be to yeast infections and bacterial vaginosis.
-Some foods that are high in probiotics include fermented ones like yogurt, pickles, mozzarella and cheddar cheeses, pickled veggies and kefir.
+Some foods that are high in probiotics include fermented ones like yogurt, pickles, mozzarella and cheddar cheeses, pickled veggies, and kefir.

 7. Take Your Vagina on a Panty Shopping Spree

+I'm willing to bet some pretty good money that you've got some panties that are well past their expiration date.
+How do I know?
+Because we are supposed to swap out the old for the new, every six months.
 So yeah, nothing says, "I love you, vagina.
 Good lookin' out" quite like setting aside some time to do nothing but purchase new undies.
 Cotton ones for day-to-day wear so that your vagina can breathe.
-Silk, satin and/or lace ones to seduce your partner.
+Silk, satin, and/or lace ones to seduce your partner.
 Boy shorts because they are comfortable and still casually sexy.
 Some hipsters and bikinis because the cuts are cute on just about everyone.
 Some thongs for when you don't want your panty lines to show.
 Some control briefs for your bloat days.
 And if you're really honest with yourself, it's probably time to get some new period drawers too.
 If anything carries bacteria, it's those bad boys.

 It would suck to get a yeast infection following your period because your panties had your vulva and vagina all stressed out.
 Anyway, Women's Health Mag published an article on some of the best period panties around.
 You can check it out here.